 - 1. Demonstrate a familiarity of the laws and regulations controlling the child care industry. - 2.
-Become familiar with several types of child care and early education programs, and develop an understanding of the administration of such programs. - 3.
-Demonstrate the skills needed to staff and structure a quality child care center.
+Become familiar with several types of child care and early education programs, and develop an understanding of the administration of such programs. - Demonstrate the skills needed to staff and structure a quality child care center.
+3.

-CD292 ECE PRACTICUM (3)
+CD292 EARLY CHILDHOOD EDUCATION PRACTICUM (3)

 This course provides students with the opportunity to implement their knowledge and skills while working with young children.
-A minimum of 120 clock hours of work with young children is required.
-Prerequistie: Permission from an advisor or Education department chairperson.
-Course offering: Every Semester
+A minimum of 135 hours of work is required, which may include observations, meetings with parents and professionals, and professional development activities.
+Course offering: As needed Prerequistie: Permission from an advisor or Education department chairperson.

-- 1. Demonstrate professionalism and ethical conduct within the educational field. - 2.
-Demonstrate appropriate knowledge, disposition, and skills needed to effectively work with students, including those from culturally and linguistically diverse backgrounds, and students with special needs. - 3.
-Plan and demonstrate developmentally and age-appropriate teaching strategies needed to effectively work with students in a classroom setting.
+- 1. Demonstrate professionalism and ethical conduct within the educational field. - Demonstrate appropriate knowledge and disposition needed to effectively work with young children, including those from culturally and linguistically diverse backgrounds, and students with disabilities. - Develop and implement developmentally and age-appropriate teaching strategies needed to effectively work with young children in a classroom setting.